enarx-archive/enarx.github.io/docs/Contributing/Issues.md

 For Lab machines, issues should exceptionally be filed on GitLab instead of GitHub.
 :::

-If you found and issue with our Lab machines, please file it on GitLab.
+If you found an issue with our Lab machines, please file it on GitLab.
 If you have a proposed solution, please file a merge request on GitLab.

 [File issue for Lab machines](https://gitlab.com/enarx/lab/-/issues)